National Archeological Museum of Athens

-Currently it houses around 20,000 exhibits providing rich information about Greece, from the Prehistoric times to Late Antiquity.
+It now holds around 11,000 exhibits covering Greek history from the Prehistoric times to Late Antiquity.

 Permanent Collections

-• The Sculptures Collection: includes ancient Greek sculptures which date from the 5th to 5th century BC.
+• The Sculpture Collection – Ancient Greek sculptures from the 7th to 5th century BC.

-• The Vase and Minor Objects Collection: includes Greek pottery from the 11th Century BC to the Roman period as well as the Stathatos Collection, a collection of small objects from all periods.
+• The Vase and Minor Objects Collection – Greek pottery from the 11th century BC through the Roman period, plus the Stathatos Collection.

-• The Metallurgy Collection: contains statues, figurines and other small objects.
+• The Metallurgy Collection – Bronze statues, figurines, and small objects.

-• Egyptian and Near Eastern Antiquities Collection: it’s a unique collection in Greece, which comprises works dating from 5000 BC to the Roman conquest.
+• Egyptian and Near Eastern Antiquities Collection – A unique collection in Greece, spanning 5000 BC to the Roman conquest.

 Highlights